 Any attachments not approved will be removed by the Distributor at the owner’s expense.

 To meet engineering, safety, congestion and aesthetic considerations only three locations are generally allowed for the attachment of support strands and communications cables in the communication space of the Distributor’s poles.
-Each Customer requesting attachment in the communication space is allowed to install one support or communications cable only and this applies to all its associates as defined by the Ontario Business Corporation Act.
+Each Customer requesting attachment in the communication space is allowed to install one support or communications cable only and this applies to all its associates and affiliates as defined by the Ontario Business Corporation Act.

 The owner of any third-party plant shall be responsible to maintain their plant in a safe and proper condition compliant with Regulation 22/04 and relevant standards including any specific Distributor Standards.